Creating a Language School Digital Marketing Strategy

 Example: English Studies Institute in California created a blog post about sightseeing opportunities near its location in Berkeley, California.
 Not only is this a great way to get prospects excited about the school’s location, but it also provides ample opportunity to naturally integrate key search terms into the blog title and body text.

-Multilingual Paid Advertising Helps Drive Lead Generation for Language Schools
+Multilingual Paid Advertising for Language Schools

 Online paid advertising presents another valuable opportunity for language schools to increase their reach and communicate with top prospects.
 These ads can be run on Google, Facebook, Baidu, and many other international search and social media platforms, appearing in feeds or alongside search results and only costing money when clicked on by a viewer.
 This means that, for the most part, money spent on paid advertising will be spent on prospects with a demonstrated interest in your school.

-Ideally, all ads should direct prospective students to a specially made landing page, which should be written in the same language as the ad, for continuity and comfort.
-The page should offer information relevant to whatever was promised in the ad – perhaps about a particular program offered at your school, or about the international student enrollment process – and a contact form.
+Ideally, all ads should direct prospective students to a specially made landing page, which should be written in the same language as the ad for continuity and comfort.
+The page should offer information relevant to whatever was promised in the ad – perhaps about a particular course offered at your school, or about the international student enrollment process – and a contact form.
 The goal of this page should be to get prospects interested enough in what your institution has to offer that they provide their contact information, which can be used for later follow-up.

-For language schools, which often draw students from around the world, there is a particular requirement for completing this step correctly.
 Ideally, staff members who follow up with leads should be capable of fluent written and verbal communication in the leads’ native language.
 The follow-up process is meant to be directed at helping leads with any questions or concerns they have, and to create in them a sense of excitement at the prospect of attending your institution.
 Fluent communication is an important way to facilitate this process.
 Multilingual follow-up is also particularly important if you have been conducting campaigns in multiple languages, as prospective students will naturally expect to be answered in the language they made their initial inquiry in.

 Example: Mautic is an example of a CRM platform that makes it easy to track your leads, as well as how and when they were last contacted by your organization – a useful way to ensure your follow is productive and appropriate.